 Ultrasound imaging of the head uses sound waves to produce pictures of the brain and cerebrospinal fluid.
 It is usually performed on infants, whose skulls have not completely formed.
 A transcranial Doppler ultrasound evaluates blood flow in the brain's major arteries.
 Ultrasound is safe, noninvasive, and does not use ionizing radiation.

 This procedure requires little to no special preparation.
-Your doctor will instruct you on how to prepare, including whether adults undergoing the exam should refrain from using nicotine-based products that may cause blood vessels to constrict.
+Your doctor will tell you how to prepare.
+If you are an adult, you should not use nicotine-based products that may cause blood vessels to constrict.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.

 - What is cranial ultrasound?

 - What are some common uses of the procedure?

 - How should I prepare?

 - What does the equipment look like?